Practice Areas

 Talk with Your Child

 Perhaps the most important step is to communicate with your child as early as possible.
-Create a non-judgmental space in which your child feels comfortable describing the events of the day.
+Create a nonjudgmental space in which your child feels comfortable describing the events of the day.
 Early on, it might involve “playing school” with your child.
 In this context, your child can act out the events of a typical day and you can gauge his/her comfort factor with the surroundings.

 Also, make sure you have “the talk” with your child.
-By age three, children should be capable of understanding that they have personal boundaries that others must not violate.
+By age 3, children should be capable of understanding that they have personal boundaries that others must not violate.
 Be clear with them about their right to say a firm “no,” and to call for help from others if these boundaries are disrespected.
 Let them know they should not be bribed into silence by candy or other treats.

 Unfortunately, abusers can be anyone who might come into contact with your child, including: